Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Idealized Adaptive Reduced Tempering

 with $H$ denoting the size of the sample used for estimation and where $K_{j_0}$ denotes a random iteration index whose definition will be given in due time.
+Appendix~\ref{app:martingal} shows the consistency of \eqref{eq:unestimator}.
 The self-normalized estimate of the target ${\eta}^\ast_{\beta_\infty}$ is

-Therefore, to enable the evaluation of these estimates, we need at iteration $k$ of the algorithm to {\it i)} adapt the inverse temperature $\beta^{(k)}$, so that it is ``suited'' to the current reduced score function $\Srom^{(k)}$, {\it ii)} compute efficiently the normalization $Z_{\beta^{(k)}}$ .
-We discuss these two issues in the next sections.
+Therefore, to enable the evaluation of these estimates, we need at iteration $k$ of the algorithm to {\it i)} adapt the inverse temperature $\beta^{(k)}$, so that it is ``suited'' to the current reduced score function $\Srom^{(k)}$ (see Section~\ref{sec:prop_temp}), {\it ii)} compute efficiently the normalization $Z_{\beta^{(k)}}$ (see Section~\ref{sec:adaptempering}).